 Is Medicare Part A and Part B free?

 No, If you have worked at least 40 quarters, which is ten years, or are married to a spouse that has, you’ll qualify for premium-free Part A benefits.
 Part B has a standard premium that most people have to pay.

 Help with Understanding Medicare and Your Options

 Many people need additional assistance with understanding how Medicare works.
 There are a few paths and a ton of choices.
-We’re here to help guide you and ensure that you understand and can make the best decision for you.
+We’re here to help guide you and ensure that you understand your plan options and can make the best decision for you.

 Our agents are experts when it comes to all aspects of Medicare.
-They’re standing by to educate and help walk you step by step through the process.
+They’re standing by to educate you and help walk you through the process.

 Give us a call today!!
-If now isn’t a good time, fill out our online request form and one of our specialists will reach out to you!
+If now isn’t a good time, fill out our online request form, and one of our specialists will contact you!